michael-slx/weewx-weatherlink-live/readme.md

 ## Legal

 This project is licensed under the MIT license.
-See the `LICENSE.md` file for a copy of the license.
+See the `LICENSE` file for a copy of the license.

 While this project uses the WeatherLink Live local API, it is neither supported nor endorsed by Davis Instruments.
 The same also goes for WeeWX.